greenwyrt/plover2CAT/docs/discussion/development.md

 ## Possible improvements

+- [ ] find all display navigation will not be correct if document modified, but also cannot use isClean of undo stack to track changes
 - [ ] sequentially process tape to translation
 - [ ] rename audiovisual to media in UI and beyond
 - [ ] apply same style to multiple paragraphs (cursor highlighting multiple paragraphs)